Terms of delivery

 - (in case transportation is arranged by the SBCZ) the flowers are delivered at the location agreed with the customer.
 Complaints should be reported in writing within 24 hours after delivery, accompanied by argumentation of the rejection and pictures of the reason for the complaint.

-- Transports are supplied with a letter of contents for flowers, boxes and other materials.
+- Transports are supplied with a shipping document for flowers, boxes and other materials.

 - The mentioned times of loading and unloading are approximate.
 No rights can be derived from the specified times.